Jansen Spencer

-Jansen Spencer (born 25 May 1981) is an Australian actor best known for his part in the Australian soap opera Neighbours.
+Jansen Spencer (born 25 May 1981) is a former Australian actor, best known for his role as Paul McClain in the Australian soap opera Neighbours.

 Career

 In 1997, Spencer heard about the possibility of a role on Neighbours and initially auditioned for a small part, only to receive the part of Paul McClain.
 Originally slated for only a few guest appearances, he proved so popular they kept him on as a regular until 2001.
 Paul's exit storyline saw him leaving to play football for the Adelaide Crows.

 Spencer performed in a few pantomimes in the UK after his departure from Neighbours.
 He later reprised his role in a cameo for the soap's 20th anniversary episode, broadcast in July 2005.

 Spencer went on to work as a real estate agent on the Sunshine Coast, Queensland.

 Personal life

-Spencer is married to wife Romany, with whom he has two children, daughter Elodie and son Sullivan.
+Spencer is married to wife Romany, with whom he has two children.